 It’s a well-known fact that I’m a big proponent of “seconds.”
 All sorts of seconds, from second helpings (that’s where the “big” comes from) to second chances.

 So preparing for a second honeymoon with my second husband should have been – what else? – second nature to me.
-Or so I thought when he made the surprise announcement last month on our tenth wedding anniversary.
+Or so I thought when he made the surprise announcement on our wedding anniversary.

 I swooned like a schoolgirl as he detailed how we’d spend two glorious weeks together in France and Italy where they practically invented romance.

 So what if we were well into the second half of our lives (unless, of course, we live to be 140).
 We were still young at heart, right?
 Right.
 But along with that lovely sentiment, allow me to offer a few tidbits I learned the hard way on our second half second honeymoon that may come in handy when planning yours.

 My feet began morphing into my mother’s about 15 years ago.
 Bunions, fallen arches, plantar fasciitis.
 Finding comfortable, somewhat fashionable shoes that accommodate my various orthotic devices has been my life’s mission ever since.

 I felt like Cinderella the day I found a cute pair of black flats that were roomy enough to hold both my arch supports and my feet in reasonable comfort.
 I snapped them up and took them with me to Paris.